Training of Mental Health Professionals

 Requirements

-• Every student receiving training here is expected to commit to the following weekly:
+• commit to the following weekly:

-• 10 direct contact clinical hours minimum
+• 10 direct contact clinical hours minimum.

-• 1 hour of individual supervision
+• 1 hour of individual supervision.

-• 1-2 hours of didactics/case presentation Wednesday (10am-11am)
+• 2 hours of seminar/case presentation Wednesday (10am-12pm).

 • 1+ hours of administration time to complete clinical paperwork.